LinahAlsubhi/Distributed-Chat-System/README.md

 ## Key Features

-    * TCP Sockets: Established reliable communication between clients and the server.
+    * **TCP Sockets**: Established reliable communication between clients and the server.

     * Multithreading: Used Thread and Runnable to handle multiple concurrent client connections without lag.